cybercongress/cybercongress/README.md

 ## Functions

 - [Value management](/values): control of keys and investment decisions
-- [Community building](/community): continuous development of communities
+- [Roadmap evolution](https://github.com/orgs/cybercongress/projects/2): keeping the roadmap up to date
 - [Blogging](/blog): ensure clear communications across channels
-- [Delivery pipelining](/delivery): improving our development pipeline
+- [Community building](/community): continuous development of communities
-- [Roadmap evolution](https://github.com/orgs/cybercongress/projects/2): keeping the roadmap up to date
+- [Release management](/delivery): improving our development pipeline
 - [Sprints management](/sprints): weekly sprints using community oriented and text based approach
 - [Forecasting](/forecasting): happens at the end of every sprint
 - [Team ambience](/teams): create cosy environment and help switch from salary-based, to capital-based income
 - [Knowledge sharing](/site): everything around gathering and transferring of knowledge created inside
 - [Visual perfection](/design): visual can be fun and sexy
 - [Library](/library): maintaining the scientific library
-- [Improvements](/cips): improvement proposals can be merged or spun off.
+- [Improvements](/cips): improvement proposals can be merged or spun off

 This list of functions is exclusive.
 If someone wishes to add something, they can try to guess what they need to do in order to complete the task.